Hayley96/CsvParserConsole/README.md

    5. [Main Entry Point](#mainentrypoint)

 ## Introduction :wave: <a name="introduction"></a>
 A .NET Console application designed to parse a CSV file and return records from different queries based on a pre-established set of criteria.
+The console window will display a list of options in a menu format.
+The options can be navigated using the Arrow Up 🔼 or Arrow Down 🔽 keys.
+To select a query, navigate to the menu option and hit `Enter` key.

 ## :computer: Application Overview <a name="applicationOverview"></a>